-Kaye cares for her daughter Isabelle, who has Autism and an intellectual disability, her husband Finlay, who is in the early stages of Parkinson’s Disease, and most recently her Mum, who is just starting to need a little more support.
-Kaye has been supported by our Carer Support Program for almost 20 years.
+Kaye is a carer for her daughter Isabelle, who has Autism and an intellectual disability, her husband Finlay, who is in the early stages of Parkinson’s Disease, and most recently her Mum, who is just starting to need a little more support.
+Kaye has received carer help and support from our Carer Support Program for 20 years.
 This National Carers Week, she wants other carers to know they’re not alone, and to reach out for support if they need it.

-What kind of care to you provide to your loved ones?
+What kind of care do you support your loved one with?

 My husband is still working a few days a week.
 He has needed assistance to find a network of supports and a little help to manage them.

 My youngest daughter, Issy, has some good skills and some independence but needs help navigating the NDIS.
 She would like to leave home one day and would also like to work.
 We have been trying for quite some time to find work even though she has had some great work experience.